What do I need to know about financial planning

 Associated cost may also be a deciding factor.
 We address costs in detail further down.

 According to a 2019 ASIC report, although 41 per cent of Australians intend to get personal financial advice in the future, many of them will not proceed because of perceived barriers like high costs or a significant distrust of the industry.
-This is why it’s essential to choose a planner you’re comfortable with, who has a good reputation and is transparent around the costs involved.
+This is why it’s essential to choose a planner you’re comfortable with, who has a good reputation and is transparent about the costs involved.

 Where possible, we would also recommend seeking impartial advice from a planner who doesn’t have any affiliations or commission-based relationships.